Orthodox Easter vs. Catholic Easter

 Alexander Schmemann, in his masterwork For the Life of the World, describes fasting not as a denial of creation but as a recovery of its proper use.
 In his opening chapters, Schmemann develops the idea that fasting cultivates a new attitude toward food and the world—an attitude free from greed and the conversion of food into an end in itself.28 The Orthodox tradition sees material deprivation as a gateway to spiritual presence.

 The Sundays of Great Lent have their own names and theological emphases.
 The Sunday of Orthodoxy (the first Sunday) commemorates the victory of icons.
-The Sunday of Saint Gregory of Nazianzus follows.
-Then come the Sundays of Saint Basil the Great, Saint John of the Ladder, and Saint Mary of Egypt—each with their own liturgical texts, hymns, and spiritual significance.29 The final Sunday before Holy Week is the Sunday of Palms (also called the Sunday of Lazarus), which celebrates the raising of Lazarus and looks ahead to the Resurrection.30
+The Sunday of Saint Gregory Palamas (the second Sunday) honors the 14th-century defender of hesychasm.
+Then come the Sunday of the Veneration of the Cross (the third), Saint John of the Ladder (the fourth), and Saint Mary of Egypt (the fifth)—each with their own liturgical texts, hymns, and spiritual significance.29 The final weekend before Holy Week comprises Lazarus Saturday (celebrating the raising of Lazarus) and Palm Sunday (commemorating Christ’s entry into Jerusalem), which together transition the Church from Lent to Holy Week.30

 The Catholic tradition, reformed by Vatican II, observes a forty-day Lent (historically reckoned as forty weekdays, excluding Sundays).31 Modern Catholic practice emphasizes prayer, almsgiving, and penance rather than strict fasting.
 While less austere than the Orthodox fast, it remains a significant penitential season culminating in the Sacred Triduum (the three days of Holy Thursday, Good Friday, and Holy Saturday).